Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Gold credit cards are the “entry level” option for premium credit cards and are designed to suit people who are interested in receiving more features and benefits, but don’t want to pay much more in annual fees than they would for a standard card.
 Some of the most popular features of gold credit cards include:

 - Complimentary purchase protection insurance

-- More reward points per NZD$1 than standard cards
+- More reward points per $1 than standard cards

 - Higher reward point caps than standard cards